theapiarist/lochaberbees.co.uk/content/homepage/provenance.md

 ---
 title: "Provenance"
+weight: 25
 ---

 **provenance** (noun) - *"geographic source or place of origin"*.

-Further general details of my honey are available from the [Lochaber Bees & Honey site](https://lochaberbees.co.uk/).
+Further general details of my honey are available from the [Lochaber Bees & Honey site](https://lochaberbees.co.uk/#honey).

 My honey is extracted and carefully stored until jarring.
 It is only jarred to order, in batches of no more than ~30 jars, all originally harvested from the same location and at the same time.
 Each jar carries a unique batch number enabling the purchaser to trace the provenance of the honey, from the apairy to the table.